HCDigitalScholarship/ds-cookbook/search_tools/README.md

 ## Making the search bars (JavaScript and HTML)
 Before we can query our data, we need the user to tell us what they want!
 I built my search bars in plain-old HTML and jQuery.
 The first thing we do is build a form.
-We don't actually have and searchbars yet though!
+We don't actually have any search bars yet though!
 We will add those in dynamically with javascript later.

 ```
 <form id="searchers_form"  action="mysite:searchview" method="GET">